MichaelSzczepaniak/BasicActivityMonitoring/RepResearchPA1.md

 The **interval** field of the activity data records a data point every 5 minutes, but when it gets to 55, it jumps to 100 in order to designate that an hour has passed.
-Leaving the data in this form would create large gaps in the time series plot of the averages, the following code normalizes these value to remove these gaps
+Leaving the data in this form would create gaps in the time series plot of the averages, the following code normalizes these value to remove these gaps